-The Grid Harvest Service (GHS) [14] focuses on monitoring and predicting the state of the grid.
-It is designed to achieve higher levels of scalability and precision of predictions than those obtained by the Network Weather Service system (NWS), especially for applications which run for long periods.
+The Grid Harvest Service (GHS) [9] focuses on monitoring and predicting the state of the grid.
+It is designed to achieve higher levels of scalability and precision of predictions than those obtained by the Network Weather Service system (NWS), especially for applications that run for long periods.

-GHS accepts both processing and communication intensive.
+GHS accepts both processing- and communication-intensive applications.
 It monitors the available bandwidth and processing capacity during the execution of applications.
 Data collected through monitoring is used for scheduling and detecting of changes in the grid state.
-In contrast to the other systems surveyed, GHS does employ mechanisms for predicting future resource usage.
+In contrast to the other systems surveyed, GHS does employ

+GRACE Experimental Framework Migration Framework G-QoSM VNET+VTTIF GHS WBA Breadth of scope High High Medium High Low Medium Low Monitored metrics High Medium High High Low Medium Medium Forecasting overhead - - - - - Low - Triggering information High High Medium High Low Medium Medium Reaction complexity Medium Medium Medium Medium High Medium Medium Complexity of (re)scheduling - Low High Medium Low Low Low Robustness - High Medium - Medium - - Effectiveness under diverse scenarios Low Medium Medium Low Medium Medium Medium mechanisms for predicting future resource usage.
 Historical data of resource consumption is used in statistical and neural network models for predicting both processing and bandwidth demands.
 Both the increase in resource availability and the degradation of application performance affect the grid performance, so GHS migrates tasks in reaction to these changes.
 This requires the management of checkpoints, thus increasing the management cycle complexity.
 GHS employs two (re-)scheduling algorithms.
 One of them, especially adequate for applications with independent tasks, tries to minimize the mean difference in execution time, whereas the other, which is more adequate for applications with dependent tasks, tries to maximize the number of tasks mapped onto a single resource.
 Although experiments evaluating the performance of GHS have demonstrated its effectiveness, only two grids were actually used in these experiments.
-Moreover, no mechanism to guarantee robustness in face of uncertain application demands is provided.
+Moreover, no mechanism to guarantee robustness in the face of uncertain application demands is provided.